Commutative algebras of series: Future work

 In this paper we have studied coinductive products of series satisfying a product rule.
 We have provided a complete and decidable description of all product rules $P$ yielding commutative $\Q$-algebras of series, and when this is the case we have shown that equivalence of $P$-automata is decidable.
 This unifies and generalises known results from the literature on the Hadamard, shuffle, and infiltration products.
 We outline several directions to extend this work.

-While our characterisation applies to infinitely many product rules, it remains to see whether such rules have convincing applications, for example in process algebra or in combinatorics.
+\shrink \subparagraph*{Novel applications of special products.} While our characterisation applies to infinitely many product rules (in fact, the set of tuples of parameters $\tuple{\alpha, \beta, \gamma}$ satisfying~\cref{eq:simple} is an \emph{algebraic variety}), it remains to see whether such rules have convincing applications, for example in process algebra or in combinatorics.
+This level of generality has not (yet) lead to the discovery of a novel and useful product of series beyond the known Hadamard, shuffle, and infiltration products.

-We have considered product rules that are independent of the input symbol.
+\shrink \subparagraph{Input-dependent product rules.} We have considered product rules that are independent of the input symbol.
 From a modelling perspective, it may be desirable to consider \emph{input-dependent product rules} $P_a$ (one for each $a \in \Sigma$).
 For instance, in the context of process algebras, one could use the Hadamard rule $P_a = \dot x \dot y$ for symbols $a$ where we require both processes to synchronise, the shuffle rule $P_b = \dot x y + x \dot y$ for symbols $b$ where exactly one process makes a step, and the infiltration rule $P_c = \dot x y + x \dot y + \dot x \dot y$ for symbols $c$ where both processes may make a step independently or synchronously.
 Such an extension does not pose significant technical challenges, and we expect all results to carry over.

-Regarding decidability of equivalence, it would be interesting to find a non-special product rule $P$ \st\- $P$-finite series are strictly more expressive than the rational series and equivalence of $P$-automata is decidable.
+\shrink \subparagraph{Equivalence problem for non-special products.} Regarding decidability of equivalence, it would be interesting to find a non-special product rule $P$ \st\- $P$-finite series are strictly more expressive than the rational series and equivalence of $P$-automata is decidable.
 Conversely, it would be interesting to find a (necessarily non-special) product rule $P$ \st~the equivalence problem for $P$-automata is undecidable.